codeclimate/ruby-test-reporter/README.md

 Please contact hello@codeclimate.com if you need any assistance setting this up.

+## Known Issues

+If you run a library like WebMock or VCR to capture network activity, you may have issues with the Gem reporting.

+We have found the following workarounds:

+VCR:

+        config.ignore_hosts 'codeclimate.com'

+WebMock:

+        WebMock.disable_net_connect!(:allow => "codeclimate.com")

+That will configure these libraries to allow Code Climate traffic through.
+If you are still having issues please let us know by leaving an issue on this repo or contacting hello@codeclimate.com.

 ## Contributions

 Patches, bug fixes, feature requests, and pull requests are welcome on the